MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

 ### Remember to specify *--subnet* and *--gateway* when using static IP assignment
 When using static IP assignment, you must first ensure that the *--subnet* and *--gateway* parameters are specified when the network is created.
 The subnet and gateway IP address should be the same as the network settings for the container host - i.e. the physical network.

 ### DHCP IP assignment not supported with L2Bridge networks
+--- @Jason: This first says only static is supported then only says dynamic is supported.
+What's the take-home I need to try to capture on this one?

 Only static IP assignment is supported with networks created using the l2bridge driver.

 > When using an l2bridge network on an SDN fabric, only dynamic IP assignment is supported.
 Reference the [Attaching Containers to a Virtual Network](https://technet.microsoft.com/en-us/windows-server-docs/networking/sdn/manage/connect-container-endpoints-to-a-tenant-virtual-network) topic for more information.

+--- @Jason: So this means people need to create the networks on different interfaces, right? using the `-o com.docker.network.windowsshim.interface=<INTERFACE NAME>` that I mention above.

 Multiple networks which use an external vSwitch for connectivity (e.g. Transparent, L2 Bridge, L2 Transparent) must each use its own network adapter.

+--- @Jason: I lost where this piece of code goes?
 ```none
 C:\> docker run -it --network=MyTransparentNet --ip=10.80.123.32 windowsservercore cmd
 ```